 Late work definition: Any assignment that does not get turned in on the day Mr. Kienle was expecting.

 If you were absent and want to know what you missed use the “ask three (classmates), then me (Mr. Kienle)”.
 Or you could refer to your planner, visit the ‘absent work’ crate (works for lost papers too!), or look at the science canvas course page for this class.

 If you have an excused absence on a day when an assignment is due there will be no penalty for the late work.

 Before the end of each quarter I will clearly post and announce a ‘last call’ date for missing work.
 Any assignments that come in after that date will not be included in the final quarter grade.

-We have one class set of Life Science textbooks that live in the classroom.
+We have one class set of Science textbooks that live in the classroom.
 These books are not to leave the classroom under any conditions.
 However, if you need a book to study from at home there are copies available for overnight checkout in the library.

 Food and Drink

 Food and Drink (other than water) are no allowed outside of the cafeteria.
 Water bottles are okay.